Learn Important Probate Essentials, including key things that go wrong in an estate, how to prevent them, and what to do if they happen.

-Year’s support is a probate petition designed to make sure that a spouse or minor kids do not wind up on the street after the family’s primary breadwinner passes away.
+Year’s support in Georgia is a probate petition designed to make sure that a spouse or minor kids do not wind up on the street after the family’s primary breadwinner passes away.
 It is a very old law and harkens back to a time when the family was primarily supported by the husband, with the wife staying at home to raise the kids.

 The purpose of year’s support is to put the surviving spouse and/or minor children at the front of the line to receive property from the probate estate.
 Without year’s support, they would be at the end of the line and would receive property only after all creditors have been paid.